Who Needs Bloodstone Crystals?

 African Bloodstone: Also known as Setonite, African Bloodstone is a translucent to opaque green Chalcedony with mottled red and green inclusions.

-Indian Bloodstone: Also known as Heliotrope, Indian Bloodstone is a dark green and white Chalcedony with specks of highly-sought red inclusions.
+Indian Bloodstone: Also known as Heliotrope, Indian Bloodstone is a bluish green to a dark green stone.
+It may show white Chalcedony, yellow minerals and specks of highly-sought red inclusions.
 Sometimes Indian Bloodstone may contain fancy Jasper or Moss Agate.

 Sheila's Personal Experience with Bloodstone